 Biofilms in Ecology and Evolution

-We also recently discovered another reason for why bacteria may want to form biofilms: physical aspects of the biofilm life style strongly favor the evolution of simple social behaviors, such as the production of shared resources or "public goods".
-[Drescher, et al. 2014; Nadell, et al. 2013].
+We also recently discovered another reason for why bacteria may want to form biofilms: physical aspects of the biofilm life style strongly favor the evolution of simple social behaviors, such as the production of shared resources or "public goods" [Drescher, et al. 2014; Nadell, et al. 2013].
+In addition, we are investigation social interactions in spatially structured biofilm communities [Dragos, et al. 2018; Nadell, et al. 2016].